 Boston College offers a wide range of academic and interdisciplinary programs in the arts and sciences, management, education, and nursing.
-Qualified students may also apply for a semester or year with the prestigious Boston College Law School.
+Qualified students may also apply to take a class at the prestigious Boston College Law School.
 Exchange students choose from the regular BC course catalog and take classes alongside their American counterparts.

 Founded in 1630, the city of Boston is a blend of the past, present, and future.
-Eighteenth- and nineteenth-century buildings are interspersed among tall, modern office buildings, and the city is surrounded by a corridor of high-technology industries.
-Boston boasts the greatest concentration of higher education institutions in the United States, and is a hub for the arts and culture, with world-renowned museums and a wide variety of sporting, musical, and theatrical events.
+Eighteenth- and nineteenth-century buildings are interspersed among tall, modern structures; the city is surrounded by a corridor of high-technology industries.
+Boston boasts the greatest concentration of higher education institutions in the United States, and is a hub for the arts and culture with world-renowned museums and a wide variety of sports, music, and theater.

 International exchange student Matthias Bakker, University of Amsterdam, pictured with US Undersecretary of State for Political Affairs, R. Nicholas Burns '78, during a campus visit in April 2007.